hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/017_the_first_steps.md

 ## THE FIRST STEPS

-Râja-Yoga is divided into eight steps.
+Rāja-Yoga is divided into eight steps.
 The first is Yama — non-killing, truthfulness, non-stealing, continence, and non-receiving of any gifts.
 Next is Niyama — cleanliness, contentment, austerity, study, and self-surrender to God.
-Then comes Âsana, or posture; Prânâyâma, or control of Prâna; Pratyâhâra, or restraint of the senses from their objects; Dhâranâ, or fixing the mind on a spot; Dhyâna, or meditation;
+Then comes Âsana, or posture; Prānāyāma, or control of Prāna; Pratyāhāra, or restraint of the senses from their objects; Dhāranā, or fixing the mind on a spot; Dhyāna, or meditation;
-and Samâdhi, or superconsciousness.
+and Samādhi, or superconsciousness.
 The Yama and Niyama, as we see, are moral trainings; without these as the basis no practice of Yoga will succeed.
 As these two become established, the Yogi will begin to realise the fruits of his practice; without these it will never bear fruit.
 A